zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/GridScrollable.md

 ## Methods

 ### virtual
-Enable/disable virtual scrolling.
-When enabled the grid will display only a single page of data (configured via dataSource.pageSize).
+If set to true the grid will always display a single page of data.
+Scrolling would just change the data which is currently displayed.

 #### Returns
 `\Kendo\UI\GridScrollable`